 The Wholeturnover Policy offers protection against the loss of the receivables due to insolvency of the foreign buyer or due to his failure to pay within six months after due date (protracted default) and also against political risks, such as foreign exchange shortages or restrictions in international payment transactions.

-Wholeturnover Policy Light
+Wholeturnover Policy Light (APG-light)

 The Wholeturnover Policy Light (currently in revision) is a form of spread cover for export transactions with repayment terms not exceeding 4 months.
 It is applied primarily by small and medium enterprises with an annual business turnover of up to EUR 1 million but it is also suitable for larger companies which generate only a small coverable export turnover

 All trade receivables eligible for cover must be included in the policy.
 In the interest of making this cover program as easily manageable as possible, there are no options or possibilities of inclusion.
 For example, receivables secured by a letter of credit or receivables from the performance of services may not be covered.

 There is only a single event of loss: The Federal Government indemnifies a covered amount receivable if it remains unpaid six months after due date.